LearnersGuild/partners/Guiding-Principles/Conflict.md

 # Conflict Resolution Process

-We address and resolve conflicts with these principles at front of mind:
+As partners, we address and resolve conflicts with these principles at front of mind:

 * It’s impossible to change other people.
 We can only change ourselves.
 * We take ownership for our thoughts, beliefs, words, and actions.
 We don’t spread rumors.
-* We don’t talk behind someone’s back.
+* We don’t talk about another partner behind their back.
 * We resolve disagreements directly with those involved, and don't drag anyone else into the problem.
 * We don’t blame problems on others.
 When we feel like blaming, we take it as an invitation to reflect on how we might be part of the problem (and the solution).